nazunalika/rpmspecs-purple/README.md

 # rpmspecs-purple

-This is the RPM spec files that I have created for pidgin.
+This is the RPM spec files that I have inherited or created for pidgin.
 I am not affiliated with pidgin's development.

+Some of these specs were brought in from Fedora, repurposed, and changed as needed.

 ## Information